Landya B. McCafferty

-Landya Marie Boyer McCafferty (born September 19, 1962) is an American attorney and jurist serving as the chief judge of the United States District Court for the District of New Hampshire.
+Landya Marie Boyer McCafferty (born September 19, 1962) is an American attorney serving as a United States district judge of the United States District Court for the District of New Hampshire.
 She is the first woman to serve as a federal judge of the District Court of New Hampshire.

 Early life and education

 McCafferty was born Landya Marie Boyer in 1962, in Washington, D.C.
 She graduated from the Spartanburg Day School in 1980 as the third female in school history to be elected student body president.
 She received an Artium Baccalaureus degree in 1984, cum laude, from Harvard University.
 She received a Juris Doctor in 1991 from Northeastern University School of Law.

 Career

 She worked as a law clerk to Judge Norman H. Stahl, both at the United States District Court for the District of New Hampshire and at the United States Court of Appeals for the First Circuit, following his elevation to that court.
 From 1993 to 1994, she served as an associate at the law firm of McLane, Graf, Raulerson & Middleton, P.A.
 From 1994 to 1995, she served as a law clerk to Judge A. David Mazzone of the United States District Court for the District of Massachusetts.
 She served as a staff attorney for the New Hampshire Public Defender Program from 1995 to 2003.
 She served as Disciplinary Counsel for the New Hampshire Attorney Discipline Office from 2003 to 2010.
 In 2010, she was selected as a United States magistrate judge for the District of New Hampshire.